sdeck51/jekyll-now/_posts/2016-1-1-Convolutional_Neural_Network_Concepts.md

 ## Backward Pass
 In the backward pass phase our goal is to take the loss function and minimize it with respect to the weights in our model.
 This means our model is dimensionality equal to the number of weights, which can be extremely large.
-This process calculates partial derivatives in each layer using the chain rule. it works its way backwards, from the end to the front calculating
+This process calculates partial derivatives in each layer using the chain rule.
+It works its way backwards, layer through layer, calculating and updating new weight values using various

+## Optimization Algorithms

+### Stochastic Gradient Descent